-Each agreement device $A_u$ takes a Boolean input and chooses 1 or 0 as a result.
-(To model choosing a result, assume there is a function CHOOSE from behaviors of nodes running agreement devices to the set $\{0, 1\}$ .)
-A node uof G is correct in a behavior $\mathscr{E}$ of G if node uruns $A_u$ in $\mathscr{E}$ .
-Any system behavior $\mathscr{E}$ of G in which at least n-m nodes are correct is a correct system behavior.
+Each agreement device A{μ} takes a Boolean input and chooses 1 or 0 as a result.
+(To model choosing a result, assume there is a function CHOOSE from behaviors of nodes running agreement devices to the set $\{0,1\}$.)
+A node U of G is correct in a behavior E of G if node U runs A{μ} in E. Any system behavior E of G in which at least n - f nodes are correct is a correct system behavior.
 Correct system behaviors must satisfy the following conditions.